meshStack

 meshStack supports configuration of an optional identity lookup source.
 When possible, IAM architects should give preference to using the configured identity provider also as as an identity lookup source.

+Since email is a fundamental attribute of every meshUser, every identity lookup source is capable of providing this attribute.
 If an operator does not configure an identity lookup source, meshStack will use the email address entered by the inviting user.
+This email address can also be used to set a user's euid, see the user onboarding configuration reference for details.

-Identity Lookup Source | euid attributes supported |
+Identity Lookup Sourceeuid attributes supported

-AAD | email, any user attribute, incl.
-SchemaExtensions and Custom Attributes |
+AADemail, any user attribute, incl.
+SchemaExtensions and Custom Attributes

-GCP | email, any Schema Extension attribute |
+GCPemail, any Schema Extension attribute

 For further details, please consult the Identity Lookup configuration reference.